 13.3 Nursery / Early Rearing: The fry/fingerlings should be reared under controlled conditions.
 The survival rates should be regularly monitored.
 Small amounts of feed should be given and the water conditions have to be maintained.

 13.4 Grow-out Phase: Then comes the stocking in ponds/tanks at appropriate densities.
 The feeding regime and feed type has to be adjusted according to the growth pattern of the stocked fish.
-It is essential to monitor the water quality and environment ie. (DO, pH, ammonia, temperature).
+It is essential to monitor the water quality and environment i.e., (DO, pH, ammonia, temperature).
 Regular disease management and biosecurity (quarantine, regular health checks) are necessary.
 Aeration, filtration (if using higher input systems like RAS or semi-intensive).

 13.5 Harvesting: It requires determining the harvesting schedule (partial or full).
 Use of appropriate nets or draining methods to grade and sort the fish.